rhoai-mlops/lab-instructions/docs/5-the-data-tracks/2-update-ct-pipeline.md

     ![view-scheduled-runs.png](./images/view-scheduled-runs.png)

 6. But let's not wait for it to run.
 Just like we scheduled, we can also create an ad-hoc run.
-Got back to `Data Science Pipelines` > `data-pipeline-with-dvc` and click `Actions` on the upper right corner again, and select `Create run`.
+Got back to `Data science pipelines` > `Pipelines` > `data-pipeline-with-dvc` and click `Actions` on the upper right corner again, and select `Create run`.

     ![create-run.png](./images/create-run.png)